aclysma/rafx/README.md

  * Render thread decoupled from main thread [(diagram)](docs/pipelining.png)
  * Asynchronous asset loading
  * Assets can be streamed to remote hardware (i.e. a phone)
+ * OR assets can be cooked into a binary blob for shipping
  * Hot-reloading assets (needs more work, some asset types do not work reliably)
  * Render graph can be used for efficient and flexible definition of a render pipeline
  * Auto-generated shader bindings make working with descriptor sets convenient and less error prone.